Dr Maximilian Longmuir

 School of Economics

-I am an applied microeconomist working at the intersection of economic inequality, household finance, intergenerational mobility, labor economics, and social policy.
-Since September 2025, I have been a Research Officer at UNSW, and an Associated Researcher at the Stone Center on Socio-Economic Inequality (CUNY Graduate Center).
-My research asks how institutions and policies, especially in housing and retirement systems, shape households’ economic security and the distribution of wealth and opportunity over the life course.
+I am an applied microeconomist working at the intersection of economic inequality, intergenerational mobility, household finance, labor economics, and social policy.
+Since November 2025, I have been a Research Officer at the SPRC at UNSW, and an Associated Researcher at the Stone Center on Socio-Economic Inequality (CUNY Graduate Center).
+I am also a casual tutor at the UNSW Business School.
+My research asks how institutions and policies shape households’ economic security and the distribution of wealth and opportunity over the life course.

 My work combines large-scale household survey and administrative data with modern causal and distributional methods to quantify who gains and who loses from policy settings, market shocks, and changing demographic conditions.
 I aim to produce evidence that is both academically rigorous and directly relevant for policy debates, and I regularly translate findings into policy briefs and research summaries for broader audiences.